-The EOC is activated when in the opinion of the Incident Commander, an emergency has or will have a major impact on the University or requires additional response beyond those immediately available.
+The EOC is activated when in the opinion of the CCG Chair, an emergency has or will have a major impact on the University or requires additional response beyond those immediately available.
 University of Guelph has identified two EOC locations, a primary and a secondary (see Appendix "B-1") location from which the CCG can support activities and needs, share information, provide advice and input for major decisions, and implement the desired course of action in a coordinated and effective way.

-It is important for members of the CCG group to recognize that their primary responsibility is to support the scene personnel and to ensure the safety of students, staff, faculty and visitors to University of Guelph campus.
+It is important for members of the CCG group to recognize that their primary responsibility is to support the scene personnel and to ensure the safety of students, staff, faculty, and visitors to University of Guelph campus.

-Members of the CCG group shall not attend the emergency scene as attendance may disrupt the Incident Command structure, which could pose significant risk to the scene.
-As the Presidents representative, the VP of Finance, Administration and Risk Management may arrange with Incident Command to attend the emergency scene location when appropriate and safe to do so.
-The VP of Finance, Administration and Risk Management works with the IC to arrange for site visits for members of the CCG and other senior members.
+Members of the CCG group shall not attend the emergency scene as attendance may disrupt the Site Incident Command structure, which could pose significant risk to the scene.
+As the Presidents representative, the CCG Chair may arrange with Site Incident Command to attend the emergency scene location when appropriate and safe to do so.
+The Chair of the CCG will work with the Site Incident Command to arrange for site visits for others if it is deemed necessary.